 Ethical business standards shall govern all procurement transactions.
-Infractions of University procurement policy are to be reported to Insurance & Purchasing Services, the department chair, an Officer of the University or the University’s Ethics and Compliance Reporting System (EARS).
+Infractions of University procurement policy are to be reported to Strategic Purchasing, Contracts & Insurance, the department chair, an Officer of the University or the University’s Anonymous Reporting Hotline.
 Disciplinary action for those violating ethical business standards will be taken in accordance with applicable University policy, up to and including the termination of employment.

 University personnel shall not solicit a gift or accept a significant gift from any supplier or prospective supplier.
 A ‘significant gift’ is defined as any item, service, favor, monies, credits, or discounts not available to others which could influence purchasing decisions.
 University personnel may accept trivial items as a matter of courtesy, but may not solicit them.
 Acceptance of social invitations to occasional business meals, entertainment, and hospitality will be subject to prudent judgment as to whether the invitation places or appears to place the recipient under any obligation, the appropriateness of the occasion, frequency, and choice of facilities.
 Questions about the value of a gift or the appropriateness of an invitation should be referred to your supervisor to ensure compliance with the University’s conflict of interest policy.

 The University values its suppliers and assumes that suppliers, in turn, value the University's business.
 No token or display of appreciation is necessary or encouraged.
 All suppliers are asked to comply with University standards by not offering incentives, gifts, or services to individual personnel.

 It is important to note that all staff members have a fiduciary duty to protect the University’s best interest in all business transactions.
 In order to successfully discharge this responsibility, inter-action with both current and potential suppliers must be handled in an ethical manner.
 Sound business ethics include the following elements:

 - Afford equal opportunity to all qualified suppliers in the competition for business.